Farfetch/garment/README.md

 ### Autonomy

-Garment allows to definining tasks, configurations, and tooling per project ensuring that projects and teams remain autonomous while working in the same repository
+Garment allows to defining tasks, configurations, and tooling per project ensuring that projects and teams remain autonomous while working in the same repository

 ### Developer Experience